 - Diagnosis of mental illness or psychiatric illness

 - Risk of causing harm to self or to others

 Often, families are unaware that the NHS should be paying for some, or all, of their care, which leads to considerable overpayment.
 In cases where families have overpaid, they may be due a full or partial refund.
 If you believe you, or a member of your family, have been incorrectly assessed or charged, get in touchfor legal assistance.

 Also, if you or your relative is due to go into care, remember you don’t have to rely on the NHS to accurately assess your case.
 Howells Solicitors can provide advice on completing assessment forms and preparing medical paperwork and can accompany you to review meetings to ensure a better chance of success.

-If a local authority believes that an asset has been given away with the intention of creating or increasing entitlement to means-tested benefits, it may decide that the donor has notional capital of equivalent value to that of the asset given away.
+There is no fool-proof way of avoiding the value of your home being taken into account by means-testing, due to the anti-avoidance measures.
+There are several methods of protecting your assets, if you have a substantive reason for doing this.
+The most popular of these is setting up a family trust.
+However, If a local authority believes that an asset has been given away with the intention of creating or increasing entitlement to means-tested benefits, it may decide that the donor has notional capital of equivalent value to that of the asset given away.